 While some chance encounters result in instant chemistry, there's typically an initial awkwardness to slough off before the first date—and even during it.
 Testing the tepid waters of "do they like me, do they like me not," can be the toughest part.
 Saddling up the courage to even approach the other person, drafting up clever texts—while exciting, the very first steps of a potential relationship include the biggest challenges of all.

-The first date can be difficult, too, something that DeKeyser says is an inevitable first stage in dating: "Both parties are nervous, overthinking, and worried it is going to be 'another' wasted date with someone they don't connect with."
+The first date can be difficult, too, and something that DeKeyser says is an inevitable first stage in dating: "Both parties are nervous, overthinking, and worried it is going to be 'another' wasted date with someone they don't connect with."
 It may not turn out exactly as you expected, but DeKeyser says, "Always go on a second or third date because most people don't represent themselves fully in the first few dates.
 After this stage, things get less awkward and you can finally start feeling comfortable around the other person."
 The biggest key to success is open communication.

 The Attraction Stage

-If you've made it past the initial awkwardness, couples enter one of the most exciting periods: the attraction stage of a relationship, also called the honeymoon phase.
+If you've made it past the initial awkwardness, couples enter one of the most exciting periods: the attraction stage of a relationship; also called the honeymoon phase.
 This is a golden period where, as Gandhi puts it, "You're lit up like a chandelier around this person."
 You recognize all of your partner's good qualities and "want them to fall deeply and madly in love with you."
 The honeymoon phase is just that: a phase.

-But how do you know when you're falling out of the honeymoon phase versus falling out of love?
+But how do you know when you're transitioning out of the honeymoon phase versus falling out of love?
 "Everyone will fall out of the honeymoon phase," DeKeyser says, "but not everyone will fall out of love.
 The honeymoon phase will fade with time—but love should grow with time.
 Honeymoon is a quick feeling of excitement, sexual arousal, nuance, and slightly obsessive 'lust'—which can be addicting at first.
 Love is a feeling of stability, partnership, deep intimacy and trust, and shared values."

 Gandhi elaborates on the difference between the two, stating, "Falling out of love will probably mean that even though you truly care for and love your partner, you realize that they are not right for you emotionally, mentally, and spiritually."
-Although moving on from the initial attraction phase may mean a fade in sparks, Gandhi says, "You trade 24-7 lust for a safe, comfortable attachment—and it's worth its weight in gold."
+Although moving on from the initial attraction phase may mean fading sparks, Gandhi says, "You trade 24-7 lust for a safe, comfortable attachment—and it's worth its weight in gold."

 The Uncertainty Stage